BooneAndrewsLab/singlecelltool/README.md

 excel file should strictly follow the order of column information: (1) image path, (2) x-coordinate, (3) y-coordinate, (4 *optional) initial label.

-* Phenotype or label list -  a file containing a list of all possible phenotype or label
+* Phenotype list -  a file containing a list of all possible phenotype or label

-* Number of cells - users may specify a limit on how many cells should be processed from the uploaded single cell data file.
+* Cell count - total number of cells to be processed from the uploaded single cell data file.
+This is optional.
 By default, no limit is set.

-* Display limit - users may specify how many cells they want to be shown on a single page.
+* Display limit - number of cells to be displayed on a single page.
 The default is 20.

+* Crop size - Pixel size to be used in cropping single cells from the image.
+The default is 50.

 ### Output
-The output is a CSV file containing all the saved labeled single cells.
+The output is a CSV file containing all the labeled single cells.